 We value a hands-on, real world experience for our students.
 We aim to provide an experience that allows students to practice the skills they are learning in the classroom through technology and patient interaction.

-We are proudly affiliated with four of the best teaching hospitals in the region and the nation: Cleveland Clinic, MetroHealth, Louis Stokes Cleveland VA Medical Center, and University Hospitals.
+We are proudly affiliated with four of the best teaching hospitals in the region and the nation: Cleveland Clinic, MetroHealth, VA Northeast Ohio Healthcare System, and University Hospitals.
 Each of these institutions serves as an extension of our medical research and education by preparing the leading physicians and medical professionals of tomorrow.

 The School of Medicine is also linked to the Cleveland community through our Urban Health Initiative and our Student-Run Health Clinic.
 Both of these programs allow our students to engage with the local underserved population by providing health care and education in the city we call home.